Cauliflower (film): Plot

 The trio are represented by a woman lawyer who accuses Cauliflower of misogynist when he claims that he was raped.
 Cauliflower gives an emotional speech about how a man's birth is only celebrated and is sidelined after he is born and his sacrifices for the family.
 His rhetoric melts several people's hearts, including the judge's wife.
 Before the judge can give any punishment, the three girls accept the mistake that they exploited men for their own selfishness.
 The judge then requests to higher court that a law be made to protect man's chastity with par women's.

-Later the S.I asks how the beautiful trio gang raped him and forces Cauliflower to explain what precisely happened that day.
+Later the Sub-Inspector asks how the beautiful trio gang raped him and forces Cauliflower to explain what precisely happened that day.
 To everyone's surprise, Cauliflower reveals that he was only kissed and that without a formal sex education, he assumed kissing led to loss of chastity and birth of children.